SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 ### 1.2 bTaeGut.seqfile input file

-The main input file for the MC pipeline is the [bTaeGut.seqfile ]() file.
-Similarly to Progressive Cactus, this text file contains user defined genome IDs and paths to the corresponding fasta file, one assembly per line.
-The main difference with the Progressive Cactus imput file is the absence of a guide three (Newick format), which is usually the first row in the Cactus file.
+The main input file for the MC pipeline is the [bTaeGut.seqfile](https://github.com/SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/blob/main/1_fasta_files/bTaeGut.seqfile) file in the folder ```1_fasta_files/```.
+Similarly to ```Progressive Cactus```, this text file contains user defined genome IDs and paths to the corresponding fasta file, one assembly per line.
+The main difference with the Progressive Cactus imput file is the absence of a guide three (```Newick``` format), which is usually the first row in the ```Cactus``` input file.

 The file is organized like this: